Surface Chemistry, Absorption, Adsorption, Application and Uses

 (iii) The adsorption is considered an equilibrium process blow condensation of adsorbate molecules on the adsorbent and their desorption.

-(iv) The adsorb gas behaves ideally in the vapor phase.
+(iv) The adsorbed gas behaves ideally in the vapour phase.

 (v) There is no interaction below the adjacent adsorbed molecules.